 Learn how to make a lanyard with this easy sewing tutorial.
 A laniere, or lanyard originated as part of the French military attire as a strap to hold a weapon in place.
-Nowadays we find lanyards serve the purpose of holding bags or purses and other attachments such as cards around our neck or wrist.
+Nowadays, we find lanyards serve the purpose of holding bags or purses and other attachments, such as cards, around our neck or wrist.
+This tutorial will show you how to make lanyards with a free lanyard pattern.

 How to Make a Lanyard Tutorial